sanposhiho/sanposhiho/README.md

 ---

 Unfortunately, I am not a full-time, paid open-source software developer.
+I determine my own projects based on my interests and curiosity.
 If you wish for me to continue working on a specific project, you must hire me.
-Otherwise, I determine my own projects based on my interests and curiosity.